 To meet all your golf equipment and apparel needs while at Green Mountain National, we continuously stock our Golf Pro Shop.
 In our shop you can comfortably browse through all sorts of clubs, equipment, and golf accessories.

 You will also find a wide assortment of garments ranging from shirts, golf gloves, hats, shorts, shoes and socks for both men and women.

-Golfers that live in Killington are able to receive the local rates.
+Golfers that live in Killington or own property are able to receive the local rates.

 Golfers that reside in Vermont and have state ID can receive Vermont rates.